Embiid scores 36, 76ers overpower Mavs 113-95 with Nets next

 76ers: Dwight Howard drew his NBA-leading 14th technical foul late in the third quarter.
 Two more in the regular season would result in a one-game suspension.
 Doncic started the day alone in second with 12. … Danny Green, long a target of the Mavericks to help their 3-point shooting, made a pair 34 seconds apart for the first 20-point lead late in the third quarter.
 Those were all six of his points.

-Mavericks: Cauley-Stein played for the first time in his second game since being cleared after missing 12 games because of COVID-19 protocols. … Dallas has lost consecutive games for just the second time since a season-worst six-game losing streak.
+Mavericks: Cauley-Stein played for the first time in his second game since being cleared after missing 12 games because of COVID-19 protocols. … Dallas has lost consecutive games for just the second time since a season-worst six-game losing streak. … Jalen Brunson scored 15 points, and Dorian Finney-Smith had 12 points and 11 rebounds.

 UP NEXT